bguesman/docsify-test/docs/quickstart/quickstart.md

 * **Adjusting your camera's exposure settings.** If you see a black screen, your camera's exposure might not be set correctly.
 You can adjust it by adding an exposure override to your global post-processing volume.
 Typically an auto-exposure with `7` as the minimum and `12` as the maximum is a good starting point.
 * **Hitting the play button.** As a last ditch effort, this can sometimes be necessary to build some of Expanse's data structures.

-If you try these fixes and still can't see anything, feel free to post in the [Expanse Unity Forum TODO LINK]().
+If you try these fixes and still can't see anything, feel free to post in the [Expanse Unity Forum (link coming soon)]().

 ## Adjusting The Camera
 Chances are something looks wrong about your scene---it's too bright!
 This is because your camera isn't set up to handle the super bright, physical light units that Expanse uses.